s-esposito/MonoPriorsDyGauBench/README.md

-# Monocular Dynamic Gaussian Splatting is Fast and Brittle but Smooth Motion Helps
+# Monocular Dynamic Gaussian Splatting: Fast, Brittle, and Scene Complexity Rules

 This repository is the official PyTorch(Lightning) implementation of the paper: